 Issues with One Time Passwords (OTPs)

 The biggest advantages of OTPs are that these 1) are not choosen by a user, and 2) can only be used once.
 This makes OTPs immume to a wide range of attacks on passwords going from password guessing to phishing.
+OTPs do not suffer from phishing in the strict sense, because users cannot disclose long term credentials.
+However, with real-time phishing tools, attackers trick users to disclose valid OTPs.
+However, there arewith OTPs, there is nowadays also a class of real time phishing attacks to get the OTP from the user in real time.
 But compared with passwords, OTPs also have some shortcomings.
-Firstly, OTPs is more susceptible to brute force attacks -- trying all possible values until you get in.
-Secondly, OTPs require secure hardware at the server -- the server needs the shared secret key to verify the OTP.
+Firstly, OTPs is more susceptible to brute force attacks — trying all possible values until you get in.
+Secondly, OTPs require secure hardware at the server — the server needs the shared secret key to verify the OTP.

 The probability of getting a 6 digit OTP correct is one in a million.
 This may seem low, but compare this with the probability of winning the jackpot in a national lottery scheme, which is ten to a hunderd times lower.
 Hackers trying to get in to your system, might not care for which account they get in.
 So, even if an OTP is only valid for 30 seconds and your server blocks users that try too many OTPs in a short amount of time, a hacker can simply try the same OTP for all your users.
 This means that the more users you have, the more likely it is for a hacker to get the OTP for one of them correctly.